RoKirk/country-clue/README.md

 ### MVP

-Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

-#### MVP EXAMPLE:
+- Create an Input Field that accepts User Input in the form of a "String".
+- Create a Button, and Button functionality that submits Users Input.
-- Find and use external api
+- Find and use external API.
-- Render data on page
+- Render data to page based on User Input.
-- Allow user to choose favorites
-- Save their choices in firebase

 ### Post-MVP

-List any additional functionality you would like to implement once MVP has been reached.

-#### PostMVP EXAMPLE:
-- Add user auth
+- Render Country Flag's as the background image for the [Route 2] <Main Component/>.
+- Produce the Countries Native Name within the <Header Component/>.
+- Play sound: Find API that conatins audio files of Countries National Anthem.

 ## React Component Hierarchy